 Asian Pacific Islander American Chamber of Commerce and Entrepreneurship

-The Asian/Pacific Islander American Chamber of Commerce and Entrepreneurship (National ACE) is a nonprofit organization advocating for the advancement of AAPI entrepreneurs and leaders.
+The Asian/Pacific Islander American Chamber of Commerce and Entrepreneurship (National ACE), whose report we cited in the intro, is a nonprofit organization advocating for the advancement of AAPI entrepreneurs and leaders.
 National ACE represents AAPI entrepreneurs through political and legal actions across the country.
 National ACE provides access to COVID-19 recovery resources, including programmatic supports and research findings.

 ACE NextGen, a platform for young AAPI entrepreneurs, supports business success by working to remove barriers and organizing educational programs.

 - Inner Circles provides members with advice from experienced business professionals.
 Experts offer mentorship to members seeking to problem-solve vulnerable business situations.

 - Grow with Google, a partnership between Google and National ACE, offers workshops for small and medium businesses seeking to increase online presence.

 - Annual ACE conferences help AAPI entrepreneurs network socially and professionally.
 Conferences are resuming in-person sessions.